 Now that you know how hard each windshield material is, let’s talk about hard coating.
 Hard coating is one of the most important aspects of a UTV windshield.
 The right treatment can transform an average material into an outstanding material.

 We mentioned hard-coated polycarbonate earlier when talking about scratch resistance.
 Polycarbonate is the strongest of the three windshield materials, but it scratches easily.
 That’s why we love XR Optic Hard Coating.
-It’s SuperATV’s proprietary hard coating blend that can be applied to both sides of your polycarbonate windshield to make it totally scratch proof.
+It’s SuperATV’s proprietary hard coating blend that can be applied to both sides of your polycarbonate windshield to make it extremely scratch resistant.
 Most of our polycarbonate windshields come with the option to add XR Optic.

 UV protection is important for a couple of reasons.
 First, it helps to prevent your exposure to harmful rays from the sun.
 Any light that passes through a hard-coated polycarbonate windshield will have the majority of UV light removed.
 That doesn’t mean you won’t get sunburnt—it just means the UV light is much less intense.